BioKIC/symbiota-docs/resources/templates/styleguide.md

 editors: ["Firstname Lastname"]
 ```

-Include a weight value (an integer) to organize the order in which a page's title appears within the left-hand navigation menu in Symbiota Docs:
+Include a weight value (an integer) to organize the order in which a page's title appears within the left-hand navigation menu in Symbiota Docs.
+It's best to keep the organization alphabetical:
 ```
 weight: #
 ```